 2. Work on the sleep

 Newborns are going to wake up all night long to feed because they need it.
 This is unavoidable.
 However, you can help them develop good sleeping habits from the beginning that will transition naturally into babies who start sleeping through the night and who nap well.
+You can use these baby sleep checklists to help troubleshoot baby sleep issues.

 It is for your own sanity that both you and your baby get adequate sleep.